Canadian police say Muslim family targeted by deadly attack - WTMJ

 About a dozen police officers combed the area around the crash site looking for evidence Monday.
 Blue markers on the ground dotted the intersection.

-“We believe the victims were targeted because of their Islamic faith,” London Police Chief Stephen Williams said.
-“We understand that this event may cause fear and anxiety in the community, particularly in the Muslim community, in any community targeted by hate … There is no tolerance in this community who are motivated by hate target others with violence.”
+“We believe the victims were targeted because of their Islamic faith,” Police Chief Stephen Williams said. “… There is no tolerance in this community who are motivated by hate target others with violence.”

 Canada is generally welcoming toward immigrants and all religions, but in 2017 a French Canadian man known for far-right, nationalist views went on a shooting rampage at a Quebec City mosque that killed six people.